Oil Diplomacy Editor

 The Ministry of Economy, Trade, and Industry disagreed with Tepco's estimate, saying that the power shortage may reach 15 million kw this summer based on the view that demand could again spike at 60 million kw just as it did last summer.

-A ministry official said that Tepco can provide only 45 million kw of output capacity, leaving the shortfall of 15 million kw or nearly twice as much as the utility predicted.
+A ministry official said Tepco can provide only 45 million kw of output capacity, leaving the shortfall of 15 million kw or nearly twice as much as the utility predicted.